 An alternative to banks, credit unions such as Coast Capital offer free chequing accounts.
-Other free options include online banks like Tangerine or President’s Choice Financial.
-These alternatives typically require Canadian ID (drivers license, BC services card) to sign up.
+Other free options include using an online bank like Tangerine.
+With Tangerine, you have to provide Canadian ID (drivers license, ID card) and address proof (utility bill, car insurance etc.)

 Something to be aware of when choosing a bank is that there is a charge for withdrawing cash from ATMs not owned by the bank you have an account with.
 Luckily, most businesses in Canada accept debit (Interac) and credit cards.

 Signing up to a cell phone service in vancouver

 All of the main cell phone service providers have a presence in the Pacific Centre mall in downtown Vancouver.
 Most providers have their own standalone store, while others can be found in electronic stores such as Best Buy or Wireless Wave.
 Before making a decision, speak to a few different providers.
 One important thing to be aware of is that not all cell phone companies cover everywhere in Canada – Freedom Mobile for example only provides coverage in Canada’s biggest cities.

 I’ve used Koodo for a while now – they offer affordable (for Canada!) and flexible month to month plans.
 They use the same signal at Telus and has one of the biggest coverage networks.
 If you choose to sign up with Koodo too, click this link and submit your name first and you’ll receive a $25 credit towards your first bill.